jmandzak/FFDataCollection/README.md

-# FFstats2021
+# FFDataCollection
-Contains all of the CSVs for the 2021 fantasy football season
+Contains multiple web scrapers and python scripts that work to collect and combine usefuly information for fantasy football